AlexLinardos/Project2-TimeSeries_Hashing_and_Searching/README.md

 * __cluster.conf :__ Contains configuration parameters for clustering.
 * __bin/ :__ Binary files are placed in this directory.
 * __datasets/ :__ This directory contains the datasets used as input or as queries during the implementation.
-* __outputs/ :__ Output files containing the results of the programs after a run are placed here.
+* __outputs/ :__ This directory contains output files with the results of some program runs.

 ### Code directories
 *For in-depth information about each file in these directories and the code please refer to the "In-depth Analysis" section further bellow.*